 Before you apply any paint, use a water-based primer.
 We recommend spray-painting your shutters to avoid drips and create a smoother finish.
 Using this technique, begin applying the primer:

 Be sure to spray in one direction only.
-If you go left to right, do not switch to right to left, etc.
+If you go left to right, continue spraying in that direction; don’t switch as you go through the process.

 Step 5: Paint your shutters